 But I wasn’t the only guilty party.

 This many be the case but remember, we’re big kids now.
 I’ve been in situations where it was obvious I was the wronged party.
-I’m talking dating a serial cheater, who was emotionally abusive.
-But you know what, in the end I still apologized for what I did and the ways I acted out.
-I had every right to argue his behavior was the reason for my inflicting pain, but ultimately I’m a grown woman and I’m the one responsible for how I act.
-I said sorry and I never got an apology back, but it did help me to close the door on a bad relationship.
+I’m talking dating a serial cheater who was emotionally abusive, but you know what, in the end I still apologized for what I did and the ways I acted out.
+I had every right to argue his behavior was the reason for my inflicting pain but ultimately I’m a grown woman and I’m the one responsible for how I act.
+I said sorry and I never got an apology back, but my own apology did help me to close the door on a bad relationship.

 But be warned…